nygctech/INLAomics/README.md

 ```
 `...1_spatial.tar.gz` and `...2_spatial.tar.gz` are our own annotations, the remaining files can be found using [GSE198353](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE198353).

 The Figure below outlines estimation of $\eta_0$ (left) and $\eta_1$ (right) when restricting the candidate models to a set of proteins and their paired genes.
 Subsequentily, from the model with the relevant pair we add on genes in the conditing set based on a variable selection procedure.
 The set of RNAs that are conditioned on is then expanded until there is a drop in the Deviance Information Criterion (DIC).
 Solid dots represent significant effects, in the sense that their $95$% credible sets does not cover $0$.
-Code to recreate CD3 rows are found in `./scripts/SPOTS/ProtVsGenes.R`
+Code to recreate CD3 rows are found in `./scripts/SPOTS/ProtVsGenes.R` with runtime on Apple M2 approximately 6h.

 ![github-small](https://github.com/nygctech/INLAomics/blob/main/ProtVsGenes.png)